-Locally, Habitat for Humanity Capital District was founded in 1988 as an affiliate of Habitat for Humanity International.
-In 2012, the Rensselaer County Habitat affiliate merged with Habitat for Humanity Capital District.
-We now proudly serve Albany, Rensselaer and Southern Saratoga Counties.
-Habitat affiliates are all independent and locally run nonprofit organizations.
+Habitat for Humanity Capital District is an independent affiliate of Habitat for Humanity International.
+We proudly serve Albany, Rensselaer and Southern Saratoga Counties.
+Habitat affiliates are independent and locally-run nonprofit organizations.
 Each affiliate is responsible for coordinating all aspects of Habitat home building in its local area, including fundraising, building site selection, partner family selection and support, house construction, and mortgage servicing.